peterhinch/micropython-async/v3/docs/TUTORIAL.md

  `False`.
 The timer can be restarted by issuing `trigger` again.
  3. `running` No argument.
 Returns the running status of the object.
  4. `__call__` Alias for running.
+ 5. `rvalue` No argument.
+If a timeout has occurred and a callback has run, returns the return value of the callback.
+If a coroutine was passed, returns the `Task` instance.
+This allows the `Task` to be cancelled or awaited.

 In this example a `Delay_ms` instance is created with the default duration of 1s.
 It is repeatedly triggered for 5 secs, preventing the callback from